 Training, qualifications & experience

 I hold the Post Graduate Diploma in Therapeutic Counselling (DipCouns), specialising in Cognitive Behavioural Therapy.
 The Diploma is accredited by the BACP and was attained at University of Wales, Newport in 2005.

 I also have a BSc (Hons) Psychology degree, attained in 2001.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).

-I have been in private practice for over 12 years.
+I have been in private practice for nearly 16 years.

 Prior to private practice, I have 2 years experience of being a volunteer counsellor at Women in Mind, with clients with mental health issues.
 This includes issues such as depression, anxiety, low self-esteem, eating disorders, sexual problems, trauma, abuse, relationship difficulties and so on.
 I also have experience of counselling at Inroads, which is a local street drugs project.
 I am currently in private practice - having reached my goal!

 I work with a vast range of client issues - including the issues listed above.
 Sometimes clients worry that their issues are not 'important enough' to attend counselling - I would like to assure you that if there is there anything troubling you that you would like to explore, then it is worthwhile attending counselling.
 By learning to understand yourself more fully, you are more able to make fulfilling choices with your life, whatever those choices may be.
 Sometimes people just need to feel able to safely explore whatever is on their mind - sometimes just hearing yourself saying the words our loud to another person can be helpful in itself.
 In counselling, I can help you to explore these thoughts further and aid self-understanding, thereby helping you to reach wherever you want to be.